solartune/stackoverflow_data/README.md

 For production environment you should copy this file, change values and rename the file to `variables-prod.env`.

 ## Change OAuth data
+For development I use test credentials and unfortunately this user has no posts.
+So you may need to change this data.
 As I said before you need to do that in the files of environment variables.

 Assotiations according this [documentation](https://python-social-auth.readthedocs.io/en/latest/backends/stackoverflow.html):